-A number of significant factors have influenced the preparation of the Council's 2014-15 annual business plan.
+A number of significant factors have influenced the preparation of the Council's 2015-16 annual business plan.
 These include:

-- Consumer Price Index/Local Government Prices Index increases on existing goods and services of 2.3% for the year (December quarter 2013) - Enterprise Bargaining Agreement, which provides for wages and salary increases - Requirements to maintain and improve infrastructure assets to acceptable standards, including roads, footpaths, storm-water drainage and community wastewater management systems - Service delivery needs for a decreasing population, whilst recognising that this trend could reverse with the success of mining exploration in neighboring areas - State/Commonwealth grant funding not keeping pace with the increase in associated service delivery costs - Facilitating the future financial sustainability of Council by ensuring the financial operations remain within policy targets adopted for such purpose - Continuation of Council's annual works program with a commitment to fund roads, footpaths, car parking and foreshore developments - Provision of sufficiently qualified experienced and trained staff to meet service delivery demands - Resourcing and implementation of the recommendations of the Assessment Of The Financial Position, Financial Reporting And Financial Processes of The District Council of Elliston June 2013 prepared by UHY Haines Norton - Resourcing and implementing the recommendations of the ICT Strategic Plan 20 January 2014 prepared by Loftus - Resourcing and implementing a range of other administrative systems and processes (e.g. record management system) to bring Council up to an acceptable standard and, where required, compliant.
+- Consumer Price Index/Local Government Prices Index increases on existing goods and services of 2.5% for the year (December quarter 2014) - Requirements to maintain and improve infrastructure assets to acceptable standards, including roads, footpaths, storm-water drainage and community wastewater management systems - Service delivery needs for a decreasing population, whilst recognising that this trend could reverse with the success of mining exploration in neighboring areas - State/Commonwealth grant funding not keeping pace with the increase in associated service delivery costs - Loss of Special Local Roads Grant funding, which was part of the Commonwealth Financial Assistance Grants - Facilitating the future financial sustainability of Council by ensuring the financial operations remain within policy targets adopted for such purpose - Continuation of Council's annual works program with a commitment to fund roads, footpaths, car parking and foreshore developments (coastal trail project) - Provision of sufficiently qualified experienced and trained staff to meet service delivery demands - Resourcing and implementation of the recommendations of the Assessment Of the Financial Position, Financial Reporting and Financial Processes of The District Council of Elliston June 2013 prepared by UHY Haines Norton - Resourcing and implementing the new information and communications technology (ICT) hardware, telephony and software systems - Resourcing and implementing a range of other administrative systems and processes (e.g. record management system, land-use planning scheme review, asset management and long-term financial plan updates, etc.) to bring Council up to an acceptable standard and, where required, compliant.